nextcloud/documentation/user_manual/documents.rst

 .. figure:: images/oc_documents_col_edit.png

-If a user is not a local user (e.g accessing the file using public link), they will be shown as guest in the user list, and they will have to type a nickname before editing.
+If a user is not a local user (e.g accessing the file using public link), they will be shown as guest in the user list, automatically named Guest 1, Guest 2, and so on.
+Guests can change their nicknames at any time.

 Delete a Document
 ~~~~~~~~~~~~~~~~~